mohit086/DV-Assignments/assignment-2/readme.md

 #### Node-Link Diagrams

 There is no code.
 Just open the chinese_buddhism.gephi file to see the graphs.
-The saved images are present in _nodelink/images_.
+The images are present in _infoviz/nodelink/images_.

 #### Parallel Coordinates Plots

-First install live-server or http-server using the sudo command npm i live-server
+Install _http-server_ or _live-server_ using the command ```npm i live-server``` or ensure you have the VSCode Live Server Extension. \
+Navigate to _infoviz/pcp_ and run ```live-server```. \
-Now navigate to the root directory of the project and type live-server Click on the link to see the directory structure click on assignment-2 > infoviz > pcp > code > pcp_variant1.html to see the first three plots and similarly pcp_variant2.html to see the next three plots
+Click on the link to see the directory structure, and navigate appropriately to pcp_variant1.html, pcp_variant2.html, pcp_variant3.html. \
-The plots, their interactions and uses are explained in the report The images of the plots are also present in the images directory
+The interactions and uses of all the plots are explained in the report.
+Treemap images are saved in _infoviz/pcp/images_. \

 #### Treemaps